anyouwang/finet/README.md

 Install

-1) Installing julia or upgrade julia to the latest version
+1.Installing julia or upgrade julia to the latest version

 Install new julia